-The Group is also closely following the conflict between Ukraine and Russia and the geopolitical and economic repercussions that this is causing on a global scale.
-The Group does not have a material exposure in the region and while it is recognised that there are macroeconomic uncertainties, on the basis of information available to the Group to date, the Group does not anticipate a material adverse impact on its Own Funds.
+The Group is also following closely the evolving conflict between Ukraine and Russia and the conflict between Israel and Palestine including the geopolitical and economic repercussions that these are causing on a global scale.
+The Group does not have a material exposure in either of these regions and while it is recognised that there are macroeconomic uncertainties, on the basis of information available to the Group to date, the Group does not anticipate a material adverse impact on its Own Funds.

-On the basis of the above, the Group has prepared the SFCR on a going concern basis.
+The Group has prepared the SFCR on a going concern basis.